Overview of an optimized l-system implementation allowing for rapid updates

 One of the drawbacks of this method is that it joins back to the main thread once to perform an allocation, as opposed to using something like a NativeList to dynamically allocate during the job.
 But as long as we're ok with the update spanning a couple of frames, this is a worthwhile tradeoff.
 We can kick the job off in early update, then complete it either next frame or in late update to perform the allocation.

 At a high level, the turtle system will be responsible for placing component Organs into a final resulting mesh.
-These following animations illustrate how the turtle walks along a path, leaving behind a trail.
+The following animations illustrate how the turtle walks along a path, leaving behind a trail.
 In our implementation, the trail will in fact be copies of 3D meshes.

-Its less clear how to parallelize the turtle system.
+It's less clear how to parallelize the turtle system.
 Its nature is inherently single-threaded: the turtle "walks" along the input string, modifying its own state as it goes.
 This part of the system should be single-threaded.
-Our goal here is to offload as much work as possible into a more parallelizable form, so that the only work that occurs on the first job is that which cannot be done in parallel.
+Our goal here is to offload as much work as possible into a more parallelizable form so that the only work that occurs on the first job is that which cannot be done in parallel.

 The biggest piece of work we can offload is the building of the 3D mesh out of component organ instances.
 If we configure the first turtle job to output a list of positions of each mesh type to copy, we can employ the same technique used in the symbolic update engine to pack the vertexes into the output mesh!
 Once we know which meshes need to be copied into the output mesh and how to position them, we allocate all the mesh space and copy the component organ meshes into the output mesh in parallel.

-After converting most of the processing into parallelized jobs, most of the further optimizations from here out involve moving work into hardware which specializes in highly parallel jobs: the GPU!
+After converting most of the processing into parallelized jobs, most of the further optimizations from here out involve moving work into hardware that specializes in highly parallel jobs: the GPU!
 An obvious target for this would be the last step of the turtle job.
-Instead of uploading a whole mesh into the GPU, we could upload data about the component organs as a sort of point cloud.
+Instead of uploading a whole mesh into the GPU, we could upload data about the component organs as a point cloud.
 A particle shader in the GPU could do the same work that's being done on the CPU, turning those points into triangles to render.

-In theory parts of the Symbolic Update Engine could also be run on the GPU.
+In theory, parts of the Symbolic Update Engine could also be run on the GPU.
 All of the heavy lifting is done in parallel jobs, which could be translated into compute shaders, with the re-allocation happening between frames as it currently does.
 One of the main difficulties with this will be the complexity of the system, due to supporting context-sensitive and parametric grammars in the replacement rules.

 Did you like it?
 Why don't you try also...